Yumask/Support/README.md

 Contacting us

-If you have any problem or questions about this Policy, please the developer: tanimoto.yumi@gmail.com
+If you have any problem or questions about this Policy, please contact the developer: tanimoto.yumi@gmail.com